🧭 Introduction: Why You Need an SEO Glossary

 Page Speed

-A form of online advertising where you pay every time someone clicks your ad.
-Google Ads is the most common platform.
+A digital advertising model where you pay every time someone clicks your ad — most common with Google Ads.

 🔁 R